simpleton/simpleton.github.com/_posts/2013-04-20-node-learning.md

 ## socekt io##
-<Node Application with MongoDB and Backbone> example make me such confused.
+"Node Application with MongoDB and Backbone" example make me such confused.
 The example emit a same event in client and server code.
 That is differet from Socekt.io offical example.
 But actully, the example works very well.
 I don't understand the reason...here is the example code:

 ** Client:**

 {% highlight javascript %}

 	extends layout